jaistudy1996/Voting-Machine/README.md

 	1. The key is passed through a noisy channel from the broker to the database.
 	2. The database looks up the value associated with the key, if any.
 	3. If the value was found in the database:
-		i.
-The value is passed through a noisy channel from the database to the broker. ii.
-The key is passed through a noisy channel from the broker to the cache. iii.
-The value is passed through a noisy channel from the broker to the cache. iv.
-The cache stores the key and value in the appropriate slot, discarding whatever was already there.
+		1. The value is passed through a noisy channel from the database to the broker.
+		2. The key is passed through a noisy channel from the broker to the cache.
+		3. The value is passed through a noisy channel from the broker to the cache.
+		4. The cache stores the key and value in the appropriate slot, discarding whatever was already there.
 6. The found value, if any, is passed through a noisy channel from the broker to the program.